 The role your labor plays in spending is easy to forget.
 Any purchase happens in the present, but the work that makes it possible happens at some other time—in the past or, if you’re going into debt, at some point in the future.
 On top of this, fast and convenient payment systems make it incredibly easy to part with your money.
 You simply click a mouse, swipe a card, or arrange for auto-pay.
 What’s laborious about that?

 You might spend money differently if you focused more on the time you barter for purchases instead of looking solely at the amounts disbursed.
-This represents a profound switch in perspective, and for ages it has formed a key component of the frugal mindset.
+This represents a profound switch in perspective, and for ages it’s formed a key component of the frugal mindset.

 In Your Money or Your Life (YMOYL), published in 1992, Joe Dominguez and Vicki Robin updated Thoreau’s idea for a new age.
 “Money is something we choose to trade our life energy for.
 Our life energy is our allotment of time here on earth, the hours of precious life available to us.
 When we go to our jobs we are trading our life energy for money.”

-In addition to giving you precise data about specific purchases, the Labor Cost Calculator can bring you closer to a mindset that values hours over dollars.
-That’s a very beneficial perspective to have.
+In addition to helping you size up specific purchases, the LCC can bring you closer to a mindset that values hours over dollars.
+That’s a great outlook to have.
 Indeed, a growing body of behavioral science concludes that people who value time more than money are happier than people who see things the other way around:

 “Life frequently presents time versus money trade-offs.
 [Our research] showed that the way people answer this [hours versus dollars] question predicts their happiness.
 Although time and money are both valuable resources that give hope for greater happiness, choosing time over money promises a happier life.”

 H. Hershfield, C. Mogilner & U. Barnea, People Who Choose Time Over Money Are Happier, http://journals.sagepub.com/doi/abs/10.1177/1948550616649239 (first published 5/25/2016).